-I’ve wanted to write about this, but I didn’t want to write in general terms; I wanted to give specific, language-neutral examples that bring the salami technique (including the rhetorical question) to life.
-I just interpreted at a big sales and marketing conference, and I jotted down some examples from the work I did, where I was able to keep my head above water even with difficult speakers by using a long lag and some special strategies I learned in my training as a conference interpreter.
+Here I present to you some specific, language-neutral examples that bring the salami technique (including the rhetorical question) to life.
+I just interpreted at a big sales and marketing conference, and I jotted down some examples from the work I did, where I was able to keep my head above water even with difficult speakers by using some strategies I learned in my training as a conference interpreter.
 How did I interpret and take notes on my interpreting techniques at the same time?
 All that salami technique freed up some extra room in my noggin for note taking!

 The rhetorical question: I love it.
 I probably overuse it, especially with fast speakers, or speakers who make me nervous because I’m not sure where they’re going.
-It saves energy, makes my interpretation way easier to follow, and is probably my fave technique.
+It saves energy, and makes my interpretation way easier to follow.
 Here’s what it looks like:

 “But the reason I love this is…” turns into “Why do I love this?”
 Or if you’re really crunched for time and mental space, forget the rhetorical question and a simple, “I love it!” will do.